pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-You can change the details of an existing person in your contact list so that you can keep information in your contact list constantly up-to-date.
+You can change the details of an existing person in your contact list, so that you can keep information in your contact list constantly up-to-date.

 <h4>Format:</h4>